top of page

 Why celebrate the Nativity of Christ?

 In the Church calendar, Christmas is the celebration of the Birth of Jesus Christ.
 For Christians, it is an event of existential importance.
 It reveals the wonders of the nature of God - an event where the Word of God entered the world by taking on human nature and sanctifying it, giving each man the hope of sanctification and reconciliation with God.
-"He was made man so that we might be made Divine," said St. Athanasius of Alexandria (296 - 373).
+"He was made man so that we might be made Divine," said St. Athanasius of Alexandria (b.296 - d.373).
+It is the dawn of a "new creation", as St. Paul (b.5 - d.65) says: “Therefore, if anyone is in Christ, he is a new creation.
+The old has passed away; behold, the new has come.”

 Christian Orthodox Icon depicting the Virgin Mary embracing the newly-born Christ.
 The color red is associated with divinity.

-Initially, Christians celebrated this existential revolution on Sundays and at Pascha (Easter), but soon, other feasts were added to the calendar.
+Initially, Christians celebrated this Great Rebirth of mankind through the Birth of Christ on Sundays and at Pascha (Easter), but soon, other feasts were added to the calendar.
 The Feast of Theophany on January 6th initially celebrated Christ's Nativity and Baptism together, but subsequently, Christians began dedicating a special day for His Nativity - 25 December.

 25 December & the Question of Pagan influence